theobald-software/theobald-software.github.io/content/_en/xtract-universal/xu-destinations.md

 **Push Destinations**<br>
-All remaining Destinations are Push Destinations, that provide the data to the destination environment proactively.
-The extraction process is started in Xtract Universal, e.g. from a scheduled extraction.
+Extractions with push destinations provide the data to the destination environment proactively.
+The extraction process is started in Xtract Universal, e.g. from a scheduled extraction. <br>
+An extraction with push destinations involves the extracting of data from the SAP source systems and once loaded into the destination, data can be processed further.
+E.g. it can be transformed to an optimized form ready for analytic query workloads.

 {% include _content/table-of-contents.html parent=page.childidentifier collection=site.en %}